dashboardq/sellinpublic/README.md

 # SellInPublic

 An open source, MIT licensed social network built with a custom PHP MVC backend framework and [TACE](https://www.agraddy.com/introducing-tace) for front end development.
 It is currently a very early alpha version of the software but the ultimate goal is to create a cross between modern social networks and older style forums.
-The software is build to support a community for builders and creators to share tips and ideas for sales and marketing but it could be used for any social network.
+The software is built to support a community for builders and creators to share tips and ideas for sales and marketing but it could be used for any social network.
 The original community can be found at [SellInPublic.com](https://sellinpublic.com).

 ---